HSBC hits regulatory issues over Iraq business exit

 The relatively small number of foreign lenders operating in Iraq have generally favoured doing so by themselves, rather than partnering with an Iraqi bank.

-They include Abu Dhabi Islamic Bank ADIB.AD and Qatar National Bank QNBK.QA.
-Lebanon's Bank Audi (AUDI.BY) has said it would launch in Iraq in 2013.
+They include Abu Dhabi Islamic Bank and Qatar National Bank.
+Lebanon's Bank Audi has said it would launch in Iraq in 2013.

-Standard Chartered (STAN.L) has said it hopes to open branches in the country this year, while Citigroup Inc (C.N) said last month that it would open a representative office in Baghdad.
+Standard Chartered has said it hopes to open branches in the country this year, while Citigroup Inc said last month that it would open a representative office in Baghdad.

-(Writing by David French in Dubai; Additional reporting and editing by Andrew Torchia)